microsoft/microsoft-ui-xaml-specs/active/AnimatedIcon/AnimatedIconSpec.md

 * PressedToNormal
 * PressedToPointerOver

-“Normal” is the state where the user is not interacting with the button.
+“Normal” is the state where the user is not interacting with the NavigationViewIten.

 Markers will need to be named this specific way so AnimatedIcon can map the correct animation segment with the correct visual state transition.
 This solution is conforming to a standard set of strings that are already defined in the visual state manager for each state.
-Here is an example of how the markers would look in a Lottie JSON file for a button.
+Here is an example of how the markers would look in a Lottie JSON file for the NavigationViewItem.

 "markers":[{"tm":0,"cm":"NormalToPointerOver_Start","dr":0},{"tm":9,"cm":"NormalToPointerOver_End","dr":0},